In Conversation with Alice Lane

 I’ve put makeup on individuals considered to be the most beautiful women in the world, getting up in their faces and seeing them in the flesh without retouching.
 The only people that are truly beautiful are the kind ones.

+What musician or genre is speaking to you right now?
+Is there a song or album getting you through this time?
 Right now I’m listening to a lot of Bill Callahan.
 He used to be part of a band called Smog.
 I’ve been listening to him on repeat.
 Also, an artist named Angel Olsen.
 She is incredible.
 I love her voice.
 I also listen to a lot of classical music.
 My favorite app in the world is Spotify.
 It was Bach’s 400th anniversary of writing The Cello Suites!
 I was listening to that the other day on the deck watching the birds.
 I was reminded that there is such great beauty in the world everywhere, and I try to find it all day.
 My life is not about having things.
-It is about being kind and happy and loving to others and myself.
+It is about being kind and happy and loving to others and myself. |

 That really is the most important thing.
 Anything else that you’ve found helpful during this time?